 - Céline Alwyn '98 has danced on Broadway in Bombay Dreams and has performed in Cirque Du Soleil's Dralion.
 She returned to SI as a guest choreographer for the 2011 dance concert.

 - Delfin Lazaro '00 and his singing group, Legaci, backed up Justin Bieber during his world tour.

 - Matt Jones '06 aka Sullivan Jones has appeared on numerous television shows and recent made his Broadway debut.

 - Keelin Woodell ’08 has appeared on the CSI franchise and Go On with Matthew Perry.

 - Jacqueline Toboni ’10 is a featured actor on Grimm.

-- Colin Woodell ’10 has appeared in numerous episodes of Devious Maids as well as on the CSI franchise.
+- Colin Woodell ’10 has appeared in numerous television episodes as well as featured in the movie "Call of the Wild".